Package insert / product label

 Do not exceed 6 doses during a 24-hour period.

-Bromfed® DM Cough Syrup is a clear, light pink-colored, butterscotch-flavored syrup containing in each 5 mL (1 teaspoonful) brompheniramine maleate 2 mg, pseudoephedrine hydrochloride 30 mg and dextromethorphan hydrobromide 10 mg, available in the following sizes:
+Bromfed™ DM Syrup (Brompheniramine Maleate, Pseudoephedrine Hydrochloride and Dextromethorphan Hydrobromide Oral Syrup) is a pink, sugar free syrup with a melon flavor.
+Each 5 mL (1 teaspoonful) contains: brompheniramine maleate 2 mg, pseudoephedrine hydrochloride 30 mg and dextromethorphan hydrobromide 10 mg, available in the following sizes:

 KEEP TIGHTLY CLOSED